raygun101/MarkupKit/README.md

 See [LMScrollView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMScrollView.h) for more information.

 ## LMPageView
 The `LMPageView` class extends the standard `UIScrollView` class to enable the declaration of paged scroll view content.
-By default, an `LMPageView` instance enables paging on itself and disables scrolling.

 For example, the following markup declares a page view containing three pages.
 Pages appear in the order in which they are declared:

     <LMPageView>
         <UILabel text="Page 1" textAlignment="center"/>